 Each year, almost a million newborn babies worldwide will lose their lives after suffering brain injury due to oxygen shortage.
 Action funded vital early research that led to clinical trials of cooling therapy for newborn babies.
 A baby is cooled by a few degrees with a purpose-made cap or with a special blanket or mattress, and then gradually warmed again after two or three days.
 By cooling the body to reduce brain temperature, doctors can alter the chemical processes that lead to brain damage.
 This innovative therapy was adopted in UK hospitals from 2010 – and has been saving and changing lives ever since.

 Developing a pioneering fetal heart rate monitor

-Tragically, around 3,400 babies are stillborn every year in the UK.
+Tragically, more than 3,200 babies are stillborn every year in the UK.
 Thanks to funding from Action, a team at the University of Nottingham developed a portable, wireless device that enables continuous monitoring of fetal heart rate, allowing potential problems to be identified far more readily, saving more little lives.

 Worldwide, it is estimated that 15 million babies are born prematurely (at less than 37 weeks of pregnancy) each year and almost 1 million of those children sadly die due to complications of preterm birth.
 For those who do survive, many face a lifetime of disability, including learning disabilities and visual and hearing problems.

 With research we believe that the devastation caused by premature birth can be stopped, but we need your help.
 Please help fund a vital research project at Imperial College London that hopes to improve the success rate of treatment in preventing preterm labour.